adrianhopebailie/tutorials/streaming-payments.md

-Whereas in the previous tutorial, the fulfillment was generated randomly, here it's generated deterministically from the combination of the shop's interledger address, the user's userId, this payment's paymentId, and the conditionSeed (as a buffer) that was sent to this user base64-encoded in the `X-Pay` header, for example:
+Whereas in the previous tutorial, the fulfillment was generated randomly, here it's generated deterministically from the combination of the shop's interledger address, the user's userId, this payment's paymentId, and the conditionSeed (as a buffer) that was sent to this user base64-encoded in the `Pay` header, for example:

 ```js
 amount = '1'